-Henry bough the milk and the cocoa, letting Itazu carry them.
-Her strength came in handy, he was just buying some fruit when he was recognize by one of the king’s other advisors.
+Henry bought the milk and the cocoa, letting Itazu carry them.
+Her strength came in handy.
+He was just buying some fruit when he was recognized by one of the king’s other advisors.

 “Henry!”
-The man was short, he wore a suit and was well shaven.
-A military style haircut, he was the advisor on foreign affairs, which mostly meant military stuff.
+The man was short.
+He wore a suit and was well shaven.
+A military style haircut, he was the advisor on cultural exchange, which oddly enough at this very moment mostly meant military stuff.

 “Oh, Frederick, hello.”
 Henry’s tone was not that of pleasure.

 “Break?
-I spent all morning with the new refugee forms,” he pulls his daughter closer to himself, scared she would wonder off.
+I spent all morning with the new refugee forms.”
+He pulled his daughter closer to himself, scared she would wonder off.

 “Refugee forms?”
-Frederick frowned, “I told Philip we didn’t have the resources.”
+Frederick frowned.
+“I told the king we didn’t have the resources.”

 Then something drew her attention.

-Past the buzzing market with flowing people, there was the alleys, small and dark.
-In one of those alleys Itazu could see a ball of grey fur moving around.
+Past the buzzing market with flowing people, there were the alleys, small and dark.
+In one of those alleys, Itazu could see a ball of grey fur moving around.
 She wasn’t sure what it was at first as she got close to the ground to get a better perspective.